Ward Village – Which Condo to Buy Into?

 If you want privacy, space, and unparalleled urban amenities, then Waiea might be right for you.
 The most expensive condominiums on Oahu were sold from this building, demonstrating the essence of luxury and high-end lifestyle that Waiea accommodates.
 Every available amenity, including 24/7 concierge and valet parking, as well as the Michelin-starred Nobu restaurant, are at the fingertips of the few lucky residents of the Waiea building in Ward Village.

 Potential buyers to Waiea should note that a lawsuit was filed in 2019 by property owners stating there were many construction defects in this building.
 Some of the named construction defects include loud noise from the window wall assemblies, corrosion in the swimming pool and spa, premature weathering on the exteriors, and cracks in the concrete parking garage.
+In January 2021, the Howard Hughes Corporation announced that they intended to pay an estimated $114.5 million to repair the long list of problems reported in Waiea.

 The rolling glass façade and iconic glass-bottom pool of Anaha evoke the light reflecting off the waves of the nearby Pacific Ocean.
 Designed by Chicago-based architecture firm Solomon Cordwell Buenz, Anaha offers a range of options – both in amenities and in residential units – in the heart of Ward Village.